KawikaMiller/data-structures-and-algorithms/javascript/401-code-challenges/linked-list/README.md

 #### Lab 11
 For the `pseudoQueue` class we're using 2 `Stacks` to handle the data.
 Since stacks use a `First In, Last Out` approach I knew that I could push values into the first stack and then pop those values out and push the popped values into a second stack to reverse the order of the nodes - therefore giving it the illusion of a `First In, First Out` queue.

+### Lab 12
+I knew that this was going to mimic the workflow of the pseudo queue challenge so the design is essentially the same but with a few more conditional statements to the `dequeue` method.

 ### Efficiency
 - `Node` and `LinkedList` constructor will be always have a Time and Space efficiency of `O(1)` because they both rely on one parameter/argument in order to be created.